pangwa/write-yourself-a-scheme-doc/docs/2_parsing.md

 let pSymbol: Parser<_> = anyOf "!#$%&|*+-/:<=>?@^_~"
 ```

-This is another example of a monad: in this case, the "extra information" that is being hidden is all the info about position in the input stream, backtracking record, first and follow sets, etc. `FParsec` takes care of all of that for us.
+This is an example of a monad: in this case, the "extra information" that is being hidden is all the info about position in the input stream, backtracking record, first and follow sets, etc. `FParsec` takes care of all of that for us.
 We need only use the `FParsec` library function oneOf, and it'll recognize a single one of any of the characters in the string passed to it. `FParsec` provides a number of pre-built parsers: for example, letter and digit are library functions.
 And as you're about to see, you can compose primitive parsers into more sophisticated productions.

-You may also noted that we add the explict type infomration for pSymbol, because we'll get a compile error without it.
+You may also noted that we add the explict type information for pSymbol, because we'll get a compile error without it.
 The error mentions F#'s "value restriction" which was explained in the  [documentation](https://www.quanttec.com/fparsec/tutorial.html#fs-value-restriction).

 Let's define a function to call our parser and handle any possible errors:
 ```fsharp